DocketAlarm/state-court-bulk-docket-pull/README.md

 ## Getting Started

 The first thing you need to do is enter your user authentication information.
-Go into _auth.py and enter the username and password for your Docket Alarm account.
+Go into auth.example.py and enter the username and password for your Docket Alarm account.
+Change the name of the file to simply "auth.py"

 Next, make sure you have a .csv file full of docket numbers in the same directory as main.py.
 Go into main.py and make sure the 'spreadsheet' variable specifies the name of the csv you want to